SchulzLab/SOS/README.md

 The downloaded folder should have the following files:

 * Snakemake file
-* Sample config file for snakemake
+* an initial_setup.sh file: This file downloads and set up the error correction software SEECER from zenodo
-* install_script.py
+* Following folders:
+	* Sample_Data: A folder containing sample input files
+	* Config: A folder consisting of config files required by SOS
-* A folder consisting of sample data
+	* third_party: A folder consisting of KREATION software used by SOS
-* A folder consisting of supporting scripts
+	* src: A folder consisting of supplementary python scripts used throughout the pipeline

 ### Installation